Ruslan-Pipan/SimpleBanckingSysteam/README.md

 # SimpleBanckingSysteam

 ## Summary:
-  +This project is a final task from ITVDN.
+  This project is a final task from ITVDN.
 The essence of the project was to consolidate skills in technologies: JavaEE, Servlet, JSF, Tomcat, Maven, Junit, Hibernate, JDBC, SQL, MySQL, PostgreSQL, Collections, Generics, Reflection, OOP princeples, SOLID principles.

 ## About the project itself:
-  +It's  a simple imitation Banking system.
+  It's  a simple imitation Banking system.
 It has a registration form, user cabinet, and admin pane.
 Implemented three roles of access, enryption of user data in the database, protocol SSL, certificates.

 ## Web application architecture:
 ![alt](https://github.com/Ruslan-Pipan/SimpleBanckingSysteam/blob/master/screenshot/web%20application%20architecture.JPG)